jbkinney/mavenn/docs/installation.rst

     $ pip install mavenn --upgrade

 Please note that the latest version of MAVE-NN conflicts with NumPy's version (1.24.3) due to a conflicting dependency with TensorFlow.
-This is the reason, some users may have to run a pip upgrade command (shown above) after installation on their command line.
+This is the reason some users may have to run a pip upgrade command (shown above) after installation on their command line.